Danie12345/Danie12345/README.md

 ### My story
 I've been programming since I was in High School, hence I started in 2015 (I was 15 then).
 I had a programming teacher (first-ever in my school) who taught us a couple of things.
 I was taught the art of algorithms using the flowchart software Raptor.

-I was next taught Python, though I didn't get the hang of it at first, by the end of that semester I was *hooked*; and I do mean the very end quite literally.
+I was next taught Python, though I didn't get the hang of it at first, but by the end of that semester I was *hooked*; and I do mean the very end quite literally.
 I quickly learned Python 3.6+ syntax after that and started a few projects of my own, most were hobby projects and an excuse to learn more.

 In the coming semester, I was shown how to manipulate Excel files using VBA, which was fun but not as much as Python had been.

 Later I learned how to make my basic web pages with HTML 5, CSS 3, and JavaScript (ES6).
 It became my second favorite thing to do as a young programmer.